-PECOSBORN PRODUCTIONS was founded in 2014 by executive producer Donald F. Glut (SEE WEBSITE), which went promptly into pre-production that year with the company’s first film project DANCES WITH WEREWOLVES.
+PECOSBORN PRODUCTIONS was founded in 2014 by executive producer Donald F. Glut (see IMDb, Facebook and Wikipedia), which went promptly into pre-production that year with the company’s first film project DANCES WITH WEREWOLVES.

 Don Glut is well known to fans of horror, science fiction and fantasy films, TV shows, animation, prose literature and comic books.
 He has authored approximately 80 published books (including national Number One Best Seller THE EMPIRE STRIKES BACK, a novel based on the second “Star Wars” movie). short stories, comic books (e.g., CAPTAIN AMERICA, TARZAN, VAMPIRELLA, KULL THE DESTROYER, WHAT IF?, HOUSE OF MYSTERY, THE INVADERS, TWILIGHT ZONE, BORIS KARLOFF’S TALES OF MYSTERY, BUGS BUNNY, THE LITTLE MONSTERS and many others, most recently THE CREEPS, creator of THE OCCULT FILES OF DR. SPEKTOR, DAGAR THE INVINCIBLE and TRAGG AND THE SKY GODS), live-action and animation TV-show episodes (SHAZAM!, LAND OF THE LOST, TRANSFORMERS, SPIDER-MAN AND HIS AMAZING FRIENDS, DUCK TALES, ROBO-COP.
 G.I.
 JOE, CHALLENGE OF THE GOBOTS, and many more), music, articles, etc. He is also an actor, photographer and musician.
 Don has appeared in movies and on TV; and during the late 1960s. was a member of the Penny Arkade, a rock band produced by “Monkee” Michael Nesmith.